 Coins of this type struck at the Philadelphia Mint do not carry a mint mark.
-Those struck in Charlotte and Dahlonega carry the “C” or “D” mint mark on the obverse, directly between the bottom of the truncation of the neck and the date.
-Usually it is located directly above the space between the 8 and 3 numerals.
+Those struck in Charlotte and Dahlonega carry the “C” or “D” mint mark on the obverse, directly between the truncation of the neck and the date.

 Striking quality varies, especially for the two Branch Mint issues, although fully struck pieces are extremely rare for all dates.
 Most will exhibit at least some weakness in the details of Liberty’s hair.
 Further problems are extensive and deep marks in the fields, a problem with all gold coins but especially with this type, and lack of overall eye appeal.
 Because of this, gems of this type are extraordinary rare.